Composite bonding is often described as one of the most conservative cosmetic dental treatments – especially compared to veneers or crowns.

 - Original issues return: if bonding was masking chips, gaps or wear, those features will be visible again once it’s removed.

 It’s also important to separate removal from replacement.
-In many situations, the best approach is not to remove bonding permanently – but to refresh it, reshape it, or replace it with a more suitable restoration.
+In many situations, the best approach is not to remove bonding permanently – but to refresh it, reshape it or replace it with a more suitable restoration.

 If your bonding has chipped or come away unexpectedly, this guide may help: What To Do If Your Composite Bonding Falls Off or Chips.

-Composite Bonding vs Veneers: Which Is More Reversible?
+Composite Bonding Vs Veneers: Which Is More Reversible?

-If reversibility is one of your main concerns, it helps to compare bonding with other cosmetic treatments.
+If reversibility is one of your main concerns, it helps to compare composite bonding with other cosmetic treatments.

 Bonding is usually regarded as the most conservative option because it typically involves minimal preparation.
 Veneers and crowns usually require enamel reduction to create space for the restoration.